Laterat/wireframing/README.md

 Functionality refers to the interactive features and actions users can perform, like buttons, forms, or sliders.

 **Example:** A wireframe for a login page might include input fields for username and password, a “Forgot Password” link, and a “Login” button to submit credentials.
+## Types of Wireframes

+Wireframes are typically categorized based on their level of detail and fidelity.
+The two main types are:

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are basic, rough sketches or outlines that focus on structure and layout without detailed design elements.

+**Characteristics:**
+- Simple shapes like boxes and lines
+- No colors, images, or precise content
+- Often hand-drawn or quickly built with basic tools

+**When Used:**
+- Early in the design process
+- For brainstorming and idea exploration
+- When presenting to stakeholders for initial feedback

+**Example Use Case:**
+Sketching the main layout of a homepage with placeholders for the header, content area, and footer.

+---

+### High-Fidelity Wireframes

+High-fidelity wireframes are more detailed and closer to the final design.
+They may include typography, colors, icons, and interactive elements.

+**Characteristics:**
+- Realistic design elements (fonts, colors, etc.)
+- Reflect actual spacing and content
+- Created using design tools like Figma

+**When Used:**
+- In later stages of design
+- For user testing and developer handoff
+- To simulate real user interaction

+**Example Use Case:**
+Creating a detailed wireframe of a product detail page that shows the actual product image, description, pricing, and call-to-action buttons.

+---

+## What Type of Wireframe Is This?

+The wireframe created in this project using Figma is a **High-Fidelity Wireframe**.
+It includes structured layouts, clear navigation flow, and simulates realistic interface elements.
+This level of detail makes it suitable for communicating the final design to developers or stakeholders and for usability testing.